antolu/KTH-ArtificialIntelligence-DD2380/A2/README.md

 Possible states: all legal moves.
 Transition function: makes a valid move.

+Otherwise generally speaking, the initial state is the initial setup of the game, the possible states represent all valid states we can transition to, and the transition functions transitions from s to s' using the move a.

+2.
-2. Checkers:
+Checkers:
 * Red win: only red markers remaining.
 * White win: only white markers remaining.
-* Draw: no valid moves remaining.
+* Other win: no valid moves for opponent remaining.
 * Draw: no capture within last 50 turns.

 Tic-tac-toe: